Khancoban: Economy

 Khancoban was constructed to house workers involved in the Snowy Mountains Scheme, Australia's largest engineering project, designed to provide hydro-electric power and water for irrigation to vast areas of the nation.
 The town is still mainly populated by workers employed by Snowy Hydro Limited working in places such as Murray 1 and Murray 2 Power Stations.

 Climate

-Khancoban has a typical climate of the South West Slopes, with four distinct seasons.
-Under the Köppen climate classification scheme, the town has a humid subtropical climate (Cfa) with strong oceanic influence.
-It is characterised by its inland location and likewise windward position (west of the Snowy Mountains); with the summers having a high diurnal range, and relatively low humidity and rainfall amount—although thunderstorms usually increase humidity in summer somewhat.
+Khancoban historically has had a temperate oceanic (Cfb) climate with four distinct seasons, though with more recent data it now qualifies for a humid subtropical (Cfa) climate.
+It is characterised by its inland location and likewise windward position (west of the Snowy Mountains); with the summers having a high diurnal range with often chilly mornings, and generally low humidity and rainfall amount—although thunderstorm buildup with a northerly airstream can occasionally give way to much higher dew points.

-Winters are cool, overcast and very rainy, with occasional snowfalls, and a much narrower diurnal range due to frequent cloud cover.
+Winters are chilly, overcast and very rainy, with occasional snowfalls, and a much narrower diurnal range due to frequent cloud cover.
 Autumns are mild and dry, with crisp nights.
 Springs are mild, albeit tepid by November, and damp with a high frequency of thunderstorms.